MerBudd/Techiee.py/SETUP.md

 You can put channel ID(s) in which Techiee will always check for the messages and respond to them in [config.py](https://github.com/MerBudd/Techiee.py/edit/main/config.py).
 Otherwise, pinging Techiee, DMing Techiee or using `/createthread` will also work.

 > [!WARNING]
-> Techiee.py's config is currently set to Gemini *1.5* Pro!
-The API access for 1.5 isn't available to the public yet!
-If you don't have API access to 1.5 Pro, use 1.0 Pro instead!
+> Techiee.py's config is currently set to Gemini 1.5 Pro!
+The API access for 1.5 Pro isn't available to the public yet!
+If you don't have API access to 1.5 Pro, use other models instead!
+(Gemini 1.5 Flash recommended)

 You can use a hosting service like [Render](render.com) (which is free and works just fine).
 You can also host locally on your computer.
 If you host with Render, you can host 24/7.

 ## How to run locally
-- Please make sure that you have [git](https://git-scm.com/downloads) and [Python](https://python.org/downloads) installed on your computer before proceeding!
+- Make sure that you have [git](https://git-scm.com/downloads) and [Python](https://python.org/downloads) installed on your computer before proceeding!
-1. Clone this repo, by opening a Terminal/Command Prompt by doing:
+1. Clone this repo, by opening a Terminal/Command Prompt and doing:
    ```bash
    git clone https://github.com/MerBudd/Techiee.py.git
    cd Techiee.py
    ```
 2. Rename "[.env.example](https://github.com/MerBudd/Techiee.py/blob/main/.env.example)" to `.env`
-3. Open `.env` and put your Google AI Studio API Key, your bot's token, and channel ID in `.env`, then save.
+3. Open `.env` and put your Google AI Studio API Key, along with your bot's token in there, then save
 4. To install dependencies, do:
    ```
    pip install -U -r requirements.txt